citrusbolt/pokeheliodor/README.md

 * Moves learned by level-up exclusively in Pokémon FireRed and Pokémon LeafGreen are added to the learnsets.
 * Evolution items and Kanto-exclusive held items are available for purchase at the Battle Frontier.
 * The remainder of the Kanto-exclusive items are available at the Lilycove Department Store.
-* For Pokémon Colosseum and Pokémon XD: Gales of Darkness players, Poké Coupon balance can be viewed on the PC
+* For Pokémon Colosseum and Pokémon XD: Gale of Darkness players, Poké Coupon balance can be viewed on the PC
   * This option only appears if Poké Coupons have been transfered at least once so that it doesn't get in the way for players who do not have access to the Gamecube games.
 * Altering Cave's wild encounters cycle through the unreleased Mystery Gift tables every day.
 * Add new Met Location strings for all locations in Pokémon Ruby, Pokémon Sapphire, Pokémon Colossuem, Pokémon XD: Gales of Darkness, as well as [***Pokémon CrystalDust***](https://github.com/Sierraffinity/CrystalDust).